emmericp/MoonGen/README.md

 Thanks to the incredibly fast LuaJIT VM and the packet processing library DPDK, it can saturate a 10 GBit Ethernet link with 64 Byte packets while using only a single CPU core.
 MoonGen can keep this rate even if each packet is modified by a Lua script.
 It does not simply replay the same buffer.

 MoonGen can also receive packets, e.g. to check which packets are dropped by a system under test.
 As the reception is also fully under control of the user's Lua script, it can be used to implement advanced test scripts.
 E.g. one can use two instances of MoonGen that establish a connection with each other.
 This setup can be used to benchmark middle-boxes like firewalls.

+You can read [our paper](http://arxiv.org/abs/1410.3322) for more details about MoonGen.

 # Hardware Features
 MoonGen utilizes advanced hardware features of commodity NICs to implement time stamping and rate control.